Certificate of Eligibility for Specialist Registration (CESR)

 All CESR applications are decided on by the GMC, based upon recommendations by the College.
 Once the College receives an application from the GMC for evaluation, it can take two to three months for the GMC to determine the final outcome.

-Should an application be unsuccessful, the College’s evaluation will specify what further evidence or training would be required for a successful re-application or review.
-Resubmissions are evaluated only on the points not previously approved.
+Should an application be unsuccessful, applicants have 12 months to submit a review application.
+The College’s evaluation will specify what further evidence would be required for a successful review.
+Reviews are evaluated only on the points not previously approved.

-Examples of recommended evidence include: evidence of level 3 child protection training or experience, up-to-date certification in APLS or NLS.
-If further training is required, the College will typically recommend the applicant take a 6-month placement in a given field, such as community paediatrics or neonatal medicine, after which it would expect to find the required competences have been attained.
+If there is insufficient evidence of recent clinical experience, the College will typically recommend the applicant take a 6-month placement in a given field, such as community paediatrics or neonatal medicine, before submitting a review.
+Applications are evaluated on evidence of competence, so this is period of time is indicative only as sufficient time to obtain enough new evidence.
 In some circumstances, usually involving acute paediatrics, a 12-month placement may be recommended.
 It is not the College’s responsibility to provide additional training for CESR applicants.

 Prospective CESR applicants are advised to contact Ben Harper in the Certification team at RCPCH to discuss the most appropriate route to obtaining certification, at firstname.lastname@example.org or on 020 7092 6145.